Disassembler

 print(inst)

-From a design perspective, the disassembler returns a lazy iterator which outputs a instance when it evaluates the instruction at the address associated with the iterator’s position.
+From a design perspective, the disassembler returns a lazy iterator, yielding a instance as it evaluates the instruction at each address.

-Thus, when calling elf.disassemble_address(0x400), nothing is disassembled until the iterator is processed.
+Consequently, when calling elf.disassemble_address(0x400), no disassembly occurs until the iterator is advanced.

-In Python, one can check the effective type of a lief.assembly.Instruction with isinstance(...):
+In Python, you can check the effective type of a lief.assembly.Instruction with isinstance(...):

 inst: lief.assembly.Instruction = ...